camdrit/camyo-discord-bot/README.md

 All commands can be used with a mention to the bot instead of the ~ prefix as well.

 # Configuration
-* To run the bot on your server you'll need to provide a bot token and a primary channel ID (specifies where birthday announcements are made) in the app.config (LeftyBotGui.dll.config after building) file.
+* To run the bot on your server you'll need to provide a bot token and a primary channel ID (specifies where birthday announcements are made) in the app.config (LeftyBotGui.exe.config after building) file.
 The default command prefix of "~" can be changed from this file as well.

 # Builds
 Head on over to the [Releases](https://github.com/camdrit/lefty-discord-bot/releases) page for precompiled builds.